RemiCrapart/Spendesk/README.md

 - you can do transfer only between wallet

 ## Added feature
-- userIdentifier store in Transfer model to keep track of the user
+- userIdentifier stored in Transfer model to keep track of the user

 ## Potential features to do
 - Audit table when we load/unload money